uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 [This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api) allows a developer to retrieve, create, amend or delete data relating to:

-* employment income
+* employment income (this includes income from occupational pensions)
 * other employment income
+* Non-PAYE employment income
+* Capital Gains on residential property disposal
+* other Capital Gains and disposals
 * dividends income
 * foreign income
 * insurance policies income
 * pensions income
+* savings income
 * other income

-* savings income
+This API also allows a developer to ignore or unignore an HMRC-provided employment from the list of employments for a user.

 ### Individuals Reliefs API

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-reliefs-api) allows a developer to retrieve, create, amend or delete relief investments from:
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-reliefs-api) allows a developer to retrieve, create, amend or delete:

+* relief investments
-* VCT subscriptions
+* other reliefs
-* EIS subscriptions
+* foreign reliefs
-* community investments
+* pensions reliefs
-* seed enterprise investments
-* social enterprise investments

 ### Individuals State Benefits API